akka/akka-http/docs/src/main/paradox/introduction.md

 Akka HTTP routes easily interact with actors.
 In this example one route allows for placing bids in a fire-and-forget style while the second route contains a request-response interaction with an actor.
-The resulting response is rendered as json and returned when the response arrives from the actor.
+The resulting response is rendered as JSON and returned when the response arrives from the actor.

 Scala
 :   @@snip [HttpServerExampleSpec.scala](/docs/src/test/scala/docs/http/scaladsl/HttpServerWithActorInteraction.scala)